GLOBAL MARKETS-Stocks reach for records as U.S. jobless claims dive

 In an Asia session thinned by a holiday in Hong Kong, Japan's Nikkei fell 0.3% and the yen hit a 15-month low as sources in Tokyo said COVID-19 restrictions were likely to be extended.

-Oil rose almost $2, supported by the prospect of strengthening demand, lower U.S. stockpiles and a Reuters report that OPEC+ producers could increase output in the coming months.
+Oil prices rose about 2% on indications that OPEC+ producers could increase output more slowly than expected in coming months, while rising global fuel demand would continue to tighten supply.

-The dollar index hit three-month highs, ahead of Friday's U.S. jobs report that could offer clues on when the Federal Reserve will start to pare back stimulus.
+The dollar index hit three-month highs, ahead of Friday's U.S. jobs report, which could offer clues on when the Federal Reserve will start to pare back stimulus.

 "Markets are digesting improved economic data and rising inflation, closely scrutinizing central bank communication for clues regarding the timing, process and magnitude of policy normalization," said Ben Randl, a senior analyst at Bank of America Merrill Lynch.